manni2000/FilmScope/README.md

 # StarStream

 **Description:**
-Movie Explorer is a full-stack web application designed to allow users to search for and explore detailed information about movies.
+FilmScope is a full-stack web application designed to allow users to search for and explore detailed information about movies.
 This application integrates a React-based frontend with a Node.js/Express backend and leverages MongoDB for data storage.
 It also utilizes The Movie Database (TMDB) API to fetch movie data.

 ### Key Features: